jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 * You can pipe the command over ```ssh``` to restore to a remote system
   * ```zfs send datapool@today | ssh user@hostname sudo zfs recv backuppool/backup```

+#### Additional ZFS Features

+In addition there is an L2ARC cache for caching most recent and most frequently used data blocks.
+This is a separate SSD based disk and can speed up data access[^141] [^142].
+The ZIL and the L2ARC if not defined on separate disks will take a small portion of the each zpool created.
+This is fine for low volume disk writes, but puts extra overhead on the system.
+If you have fast SSDs that are small in size, say 30 to 80 GB, you can stripe them and place the L2ARC cache and or ZIL on these disks.
+ZIL is a write only function and L2ARC cache becomes read predominant.

 #### ZFS ZIL and SLOG

+ZFS shines by creating additional read and write caches, called a ZIL and a SLOG.
+These caches enable the disks to reach and write in consistent batches or blocks of data instead of small random amounts of data.
+This way the disk can "report" a successful write, but the data is actually momentarily cached -- then flushed to the disk along with block of writes.

+Using an existing zpool, called **datapool**, we can attach two additional disk `/dev/sde` and `/dev/sdf`.
+You can add the directives for the log and cache after the `zpool create` command:  ```zpool add datapool cache /dev/sde2 /dev/sdf2 log mirror /dev/sde1 /dev/sdf1```.
+You can use the /dev/ locations of disks or you can see your UUIDs with the ```blkid``` or `lblkd --fs` command[^141].

 "*ZFS Intent Log, or ZIL- A logging mechanism where all of the data to be the written is stored, then later flushed as a transactional write.
 Similar in function to a journal for journaled filesystems, like ext3 or ext4.
 Typically stored on platter disk.
 Consists of a ZIL header, which points to a list of records, ZIL blocks and a ZIL trailer.
 The ZIL behaves differently for different writes.
 For writes smaller than 64KB (by default), the ZIL stores the write data.
 For writes larger, the write is not stored in the ZIL, and the ZIL maintains pointers to the synched data that is stored in the log record[^140]*".

 "*Separate Intent Log, or SLOG- A separate logging device that caches the synchronous parts of the ZIL before flushing them to slower disk.
 This would either be a battery-backed DRAM drive or a fast SSD.
 The SLOG only caches synchronous data, and does not cache asynchronous data.
 Asynchronous data will flush directly to spinning disk.
 Further, blocks are written a block-at-a-time, rather than as simultaneous transactions to the SLOG.
 If the SLOG exists, the ZIL will be moved to it rather than residing on platter disk.
 Everything in the SLOG will always be in system memory[^140]*".

-#### Additional ZFS Features
+#### ZFS Disk Scrubbing

-In addition there is an L2ARC cache for caching most recent and most frequently used data blocks.
-This is a separate SSD based disk and can speed up data access[^141] [^142].
-The ZIL and the L2ARC if not defined on separate disks will take a small portion of the each zpool created.
-This is fine for low volume disk writes, but puts extra overhead on the system.
-If you have fast SSDs that are small in size, say 30 to 80 GB, you can stripe them and place the L2ARC cache and or ZIL on these disks.
-ZIL is a write only function and L2ARC cache becomes read predominant.
-Using a zpool called **datapool** we are attaching two additional disk /dev/sde and /dev/sdf.
-You can add the directives for the log and cache after the zpool create command:  ```zpool add datapool cache /dev/sde2 /dev/sdf2 log mirror /dev/sde1 /dev/sdf1```.
-You can use the /dev/ locations of disks, but disks can move around and be renamed.
-It is often better to use the unique user ID or uuid for a disk, which doesn't change.
-You can see your UUIDs with the ```blkid``` or `lblkd --fs` command[^141].

 ZFS supports disk scrubbing.
 Which will check every block of data against its own checksum meta-data and clean up any silent corruption.
 ZFS has a known good list of checksums of all blocks of data, and is constantly watching for corruption of data.
 Scrubs do not happen automatically but can be scheduled to run periodically.
 You can check the status of a disk with the command ```zpool status datapool``` and execute a scrub command ```zpool scrub datapool```.

+#### ZFS Transparent Disk Compression

 ZFS can enable transparent compression using GZIP or LZ4 with a simple set command: ```zfs set compression=lz4 datapool```.
 This can help and there is little overhead.
 Finally ZFS supports data-deduplication on a file basis.
 If enabled each file is hashed with sha-256 and any files that match, only 1 of the files is kept, the others have markers pointing back to this original file.
 This saves the overall amount of data you are storing and can reduce costs but the cost is high in amount of ram needed to store the de-dupe tables.
+You can display the current compression level with the command: `sudo zfs get compression mydatapool`.

 #### Finding a physical disk